 ✓ Not applicable; this facility is not required to have a certified operator.
-This permit does not cover domestic wastewater or the domestic wastewater population equivalent (PE) is less than two hundred (200).
+This permit does not cover domestic wastewater or the domestic wastewater population equivalent (PE) is less than two hundred (200) individuals.
 Additionally, this facility is not owned or operated by a municipality, public sewer district, county, public water supply district, or private sewer company regulated by the Public Service Commission, or operated by a state or federal agency.
+Private entities are exempted from the population equivalent requirement unless the Department has reason to believe a certified operator is necessary.